+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The sub-fund's initial investment universe is constructed from a portfolio of bonds issued by public issuers that are members of the JP Morgan Hedged Eur Unit GBI Global index (JHUCGBIG Index) and by private issuers that belong to the following indices

-Bloomberg Euro Aggregate Total Return (LECPTREU Index), Ice Global BB EUR (HE10 Index) and Markit Iboxx EUR Contingent Convertibles (IBXXC2CO Index).
-Securities are selected mainly from this universe; they may also be selected from outside the universe, from European and international markets, including emerging markets, up to a limit of 10% of the investment universe, provided that these securities have an ESG score higher than the exclusion threshold in force for the universe and meet the investment criteria of the subfund.
+Bloomberg Global Aggregate Corporate Total Return Index Hedged EUR (LGCPTREH Index) and ICE BofAML BB-B Global High Yield Index (HW40 Index).
+The securities are selected mainly within these universes; they may also be selected, outside these universes, within the limit of 10% of the investment universes provided that these securities have an ESG score above the exclusion threshold in force for the universes and meet the investment criteria of the sub-fund detailed below.

-The sub-fund's investment criteria listed below are analysed by La Française Sustainable Investment Research (hereafter "ESG Research Team") of the "La Française Group UK Limited which is specialised in the sustainable investment criteria.
+The sub-fund's investment criteria detailed below are analysed by La Française Sustainable Investment Research (hereinafter "ESG Research Team") of the entity "La Française Group UK Limited" which specialises in the responsible investment criteria.
 It is specified that there is a risk of conflicts of interest relating to the provision of ESG scores with the "La Française Sustainable Investment Research" research centre of the "La Française Group UK Limited" entity belonging to the La Française Group.
 In order to manage this situation, the management company has put in place and updates a conflict of interest management policy with the aim of identifying and analysing potential conflict of interest situations as well as recording, managing and monitoring situations in which there is a conflict of interest.
-In addition, the provision of ESG scores is fully paid for by the management company.
+In addition, the provision of ESG scores is paid for in full by the management company.

-The investment process is carried out according to a dual approach: ESG integration with a significant commitment to management and the topic at hand, and includes the following steps:
+The investment process is based on a dual approach of ESG integration with a significant commitment to management and the topic at hand, and includes the following steps: